-FEMALE: Majda will be entering the show ring in 2015
+FEMALE: Majda as a puppy and was entered in the show ring in 2015

 Things you need to know when purchasing a yorkie puppy.
 Always look to see what both parents look like.
 Your breeder should be breeding only AKC registered yorkies to insure they are pure bred.
 CKC (Continental Kennel Club) should be avoided, as you never know what could be in the blood line or if you are getting pure bred dogs.